SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     << // y : Int = 42

 The members of a tuple
-are implictly named using integers in the order they appear, starting from zero.
+are implicitly named using integers in the order they appear, starting from zero.
 For example: